DataDog/hiring-engineers/answers.md

 Step 1: Edit configuration file to include specified tags

 Within your newly configured Linux VM, navigate to /etc/datadog-agent/ and use the command “sudo vi datadog.yaml” to open the .yaml file.
 This file will serve as the configuration for the Agent running on the host machine.
-Once within the vi editor, scroll to the end of the file, press the “i” key to enter insert mode, and enter the following (as well as any other tags deemed necessary):
+Once within the vi editor, scroll to the end of the file, press the “i” key to enter insert mode, and enter the following (as well as any additional tags deemed necessary):

 ```
 tags: ["env:dev", "device:ubuntu_vm"]
 ```

-After entering the above, press the “escape” button to leave insert mode, then “shift + ;”, and finally type “x” and press “enter” to save your configuration changes.
+After entering the above, press the “esc” key to leave insert mode, then “shift" + ";”, and finally “x” then “return” to save your configuration changes.
 This is how we will edit configuration files for the duration of the challenge.

 ![](./Collecting-Metrics/Host-Map-and-Config.png)